 The microbiome is the collection of organisms that live in or on our body — bacteria, virus, fungi, with each part of body containing a unique microbial community.
-It is known to contribute to the development of the immune system and helps us derive energy from food, produce vitamins, and protects us from pathogens.
-The microbiome is established during gestation or the delivery process and develops over the first two years after birth in a chaotic scramble of bacteria trying to find their place within the microbial community.
+It is known to contribute to the development of the immune system.
+It also helps us derive energy from food, produce vitamins, and protects us from pathogens.
+The microbiome is first established during gestation or the delivery process.
+It then develops over the first two years after birth in a chaotic scramble of bacteria trying to find their place within the microbial community.

 Patients with celiac disease contain a microbiome with reduced microbial species diversity compared to the microbiomes’ of healthy control individuals.
 The question is, is this difference in microbiome composition due to celiac disease?
-Or does the change in microbiome (during development within the first two years of life) contribute to the development of the disease?
+Or does the change in microbiome contribute to the development of the disease?